Percy Greene: Early life

-Percy Greene was born on September 7, 1897 in Jackson, Mississippi.
+Percy Greene was born on September 7, 1897, in Jackson, Mississippi.
 He was one of twelve children born to George Washington Green and Sarah Stone.
+He used the last name "Green" until around 1921.
+At the age of 17, Greene joined the United States Army and served at the 25th Infantry Regiment a racially-segregated unit during World War I.

-At the age of 17, Greene joined the army.
-Greene studied law under black attorney-physician Sidney D. Redmond and attended Jackson State University.
-Greene is in the Jackson State University Hall of Fame for his football talent.
+Greene studied law under black attorney-physician Sidney D. Redmond.
+Greene failed the state bar exam after getting into an altercation with a white man.
+Greene also attended Jackson College (now Jackson State University).
+He is in the Jackson State University Hall of Fame for his football talent.